DentAway/dentaway-challenge/README.md

 - Back end: PHP Laravel - create back end API to serve front end
 - Database: MySQL or PostgreSQL
 - Deployment: Docker and docker-compose
 - Use version control of preference with the necessary documentation (overview, setup, run etc.), [atomic commits](https://dev.to/cbillowes/why-i-create-atomic-commits-in-git-kfi) and tags.
 You need to use a few tags and / or releases from 0.1 to 1.0.0 -  You can decide how you want to split the project, but these need to make sense.
-Tag 1.0.0 will be the final version with front and back end and all dependencies packaged in Docker images.
+Tag 1.0.0 will be the final version with front and back end and all dependencies packaged in Docker file.

 ## The challenge